Tupolev ANT-25: Development

+Flights

 The first crew, Gromov, Filin and Spirin, began with a long-range test flight in September 1934 on the second prototype, the RD-2.
 The RD-2 used a geared M-34R engine, which substantially increased its range.
 They spent 75 hours in the air, covering 12411 km in a single trip, (Moscow–Ryazan–Tula–Dnepropetrovsk–Kharkov).
 The aircraft was unable to return to Moscow because of a fuel shortage.
 Gromov was made a Hero of the Soviet Union.
 The flight was not recognised as a world record as it could not complete the circuit to Moscow, and so could not claim the closed-circuit record, while the direct distance between Moscow and Kharkov was too short for the distance in a straight-line record.

 Gromov and Andrey Yumashev decided to make their next long-range flight an attempt at the straight-line record.
 They wanted to fly the traditional long-range route via Africa and the Atlantic Ocean to South America.
 A crewman, Sigizmund Levanevsky, on studying some maps, suggested they fly in a completely different direction – to the north.
 Polar aviators were extremely popular at that time, so his plan was considered plausible.
 The flight was cancelled in the spring of 1935 when he fell seriously ill.

 The next long-range flight planned was from Moscow to the US via the North Pole.
 A sloping concrete runway, 4 km in length, was built at Schelkovo air base near Moscow.
 In the early morning of 3 August 1935, Levanevsky, Baydukov and Levchenko climbed aboard their RD and took to the air.
 For the first 50 km, the aircraft ascended to only 500 m.
 They then steadily increased their altitude to 5000 m, maintaining an average speed of 165 km/h.
 After approximately 2000 km, an oil leak was discovered, but the aircraft was able to make an emergency landing at Krechevits near Novgorod.
 Levanevsky was called to a Politburo meeting, where he blamed Tupolev, declaring that his single-engined ANT-25 was underpowered.
 It seemed to be the end for the aircraft.